UCL Masterclass: Inspiring Research

 UCL is home to numerous world-leading researchers, whose research, ways of working and careers provide inspiring models for any researcher at an early point in their career.
-Graduate School Masterclasses are a programme of talks and workshops designed specifically for researchers to hear from, interact with and be inspired by outstanding academic researchers.
+UCL Masterclasses are a programme of talks and workshops designed specifically for researchers to hear from, interact with and be inspired by outstanding academic researchers.

 Researcher Development Framework CategoriesB3) Professional and career development

 C2) Research management